ngrq123/bright-chatbot-tutorial/README.md

-# Learn to Create Messenger Experiences with Bright: E-Commence Chatbot
+# Learn to Create Messenger Experiences with Bright E-Commerce Chatbot

 ## Introduction